Siddh019/FlexPower-Project/README.md

 After getting the fitted values the trading decisions were made using the below two simple rules:
 * If fitted value > DA Price, then buy at DA Price and sell at Intra T+1 Qtr Price
-* If fitted value < DA Price, buy at Intra Price and sell at DA Price
+* If fitted value < DA Price, buy at Intra T+1 Qtr Price and sell at DA Price